Continental Point Rotation Through Geological Time¶

 Data File Paths¶

-the plate model and lithospheric thickness data.
+directory to download the plate model and prepare the lithospheric thickness

 data_dir = Path("./Matthews_et_al_410_0")